-Once you have designed your Adoption Plan, chosen Adoptive Parents and decided on the Type of Adoption, a long-term financial assistance budget will be developed that follows the needs and desires of your Individualized Adoption Plan.
-This budget will carefully follow the standards of the Texas Department of Family and Protective Services and provide assistance until six weeks post-delivery.
+Once you have made your Adoption Plan, chosen Adoptive Parents and decided on the Type of Adoption, a financial assistance budget will be developed that follows the needs of your Individualized Adoption Plan.
+This budget will follow the standards of the Texas Department of Family and Protective Services and provide assistance until six weeks post-delivery.

-Throughout the term of pregnancy the Caring Adoptions Staff will be assisting you in many ways.
+Throughout the term of pregnancy the Caring Adoptions Staff can assist you in many ways.
 This includes:

 - payments directly to you for food, clothing, transportation and other allowable costs,